antixenoinitiative/axiwiki/conflict-zones.md

 Whilst standard AX builds may seem like a good idea, there are a few modifications you will need to make in order to better stand a chance in an AXCZ.

-Read more about general Anti-Xeno ships in our [Ship Builds Section](/en/builds).
+> Read more about Anti-Xeno ships in our [Ship Builds Section](/en/builds).
+You can find general AX and AXCZ Builds there.

-Firstly, [decontamination limpets](/en/internals) (or use of an alternative such as overheating) are highly recommended.
+{.is-info}

+Firstly, you should be prepared to deal with caustic. **Caustic Sinks** are very useful equipment but not required, you can get rid of caustic by overheating your ship deliberately.
+Older decon limpets have largely fallen out of favor.
 Unlike solo Interceptor fights, you are very likely to have the caustic DoT effect applied to you (and not just once either).
 As with repair limpets, higher class controllers are recommended due to the greater repair rate.
 Along with a decontamination limpet controller, you will obviously want a cargo rack.
 You will need a lot of limpets, so a C4 or larger is recommended.

-Having a Shutdown Field Neutraliser can be very helpful, since Shutdown Pulses happen very often within an AXCZ.
+Having a **Shutdown Field Neutraliser** is recommended, since Shutdown Pulses happen very often within an AXCZ.
 The usual cold mechanics can still be used, but NPCs will often trigger the last heart pulses in addition to the pulses when a new interceptor drops in.

-These Conflict Zones can take a while to complete so it’s wise to stock up on synthesis materials beforehand to ensure you’ll have enough heatsinks and flak to last the entire fight.
-Bringing gauss synths is recommended as well in case you run out of ammo and cannot go back to the station to resupply (being solo or needing to keep the instance going for your wing).
+These Conflict Zones can take a while to complete so bring heatsinks, ammo and limpets to last the entire fight.
+It’s wise to stock up on materials beforehand to ensure you’ll have enough synths in case you run out of ammo and cannot go back to a nearby station to resupply (being solo or needing to keep the instance going for your wing).

 Long-range thermal vent beam lasers can be of great use.
 They allow you to: